SUMMARY OF MATCH PROCEDURES

 League Match Post Game Responsibilities – Both teams:

-All Texas club should ensure that their club and players are CIPP registered with USA Rugby using the USA Rugby on-line system.
+All Texas club should ensure that their club and players are CIPP registered with USA Rugby using the USA Rugby CIPP system.
 Thus implementing the long standing policy of all the sport’s sanctioning bodies that all players and referees must be CIPP registered before participating in ANY rugby match.
-Please note the West RFU will also be operating under the same policy.
+This applies to all divisions under TRU, Rugby Texas and any collegiate affiliate conferences.

-If your match is cancelled, changed or needs updates, please contact the TRU Admin ASAP so the TRU calendar can be updated.
-You will also need to contact the assigned referee and visiting team.
+If your match is cancelled, changed or needs updates, please contact the TRU Admin, the assigned referee and the opposition team.
 We know cancellations are never planned, but if they happen make sure all parties are alerted ASAP.